 PyMySQL is a pure python implementation.
 MySQL-python is a wrapper for a C implementation.
-I.e. when installing MySQL-python your python virtualenv, you also need to install packages like python-dev and libmysqlclient-dev connect string: mysql://u:p@host/db
+I.e. when installing MySQL-python your python virtualenv, you also need to install packages like python-dev and libmysqlclient-dev.

-Depending on whether you are using MySQL-python or PyMySQL you need to specify different connect strings in $SQLALCHEMY_DATABASE_URI$.
+Depending on whether you are using MySQL-python or PyMySQL you need to specify different connect strings in SQLALCHEMY\DATABASE\URI.